Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Abstract

 \section{Abstract}

-Reinforcement learning with verifiable rewards (RLVR) is pivotal for the continuous evolution of GUI agents, yet existing evaluation paradigms face significant limitations.
-Rule-based methods suffer from poor scalability and cannot handle open-ended tasks, while LLM-as-a-Judge approaches rely on passive visual observation, often failing to capture latent system states due to partial state observability.
-To address these challenges, we advocate for a paradigm shift from passive evaluation to Agentic Interactive Verification.
-We introduce VAGEN, a framework that employs a verifier agent equipped with interaction tools to autonomously plan verification strategies and proactively probe the environment for evidence of task completion.
-Leveraging the insight that GUI tasks are typically ``easy to verify but hard to solve", VAGEN overcomes the bottlenecks of visual limitations.
-Experimental results on OSWorld-Verified and AndroidWorld benchmarks demonstrate that VAGEN significantly improves evaluation accuracy compared to LLM-as-a-Judge baselines and further enhances performance through test-time scaling strategies.
+Reinforcement learning with verifiable rewards (RLVR) provides a promising pathway for continuously advancing GUI agents, yet existing reward modeling paradigms face complementary limitations.
+Rule-based methods suffer from poor scalability and cannot handle open-ended tasks.
+LLM-as-a-Judge methods enable scalable trajectory verification but remain passive and are constrained by partial state observability, since key evidence often resides in latent environment states beyond the trajectory.
+Recent active environment interaction methods mitigate observability issues but tend to over-rely on probing while under-utilizing direct trajectory evidence, leading to verification inefficiency.
+To address these challenges, we advocate a trajectory-grounded interactive verification paradigm.
+We introduce VAGEN, a framework that employs a tool-augmented verifier agent governed by a Progressive Verification Mechanism, which follows a surface-to-latent and cheap-to-expensive design philosophy to extract trajectory evidence and probe environment states in a proactive end-to-end manner.
+Experiments on OSWorld-Verified and AndroidWorld benchmarks demonstrate that VAGEN significantly improves evaluation accuracy with a favorable performance-efficiency trade-off.